Ménière’s disease

 1. Vertigo

-• Often accompanied by nausea or vomiting
+• Often accompanied by nausea and/or vomiting

 • Can lead to imbalance or even falls